 Sprinkler over-spray can lose another 20% of the water.
 The larger the perimeter of the yard to be sprinkled, the greater the over-spray loses will be.
 Ornate designs have even greater over-spray losses.

 With underground drip, there are never broken sprinkler heads to replace.
 Broken sprinkler heads create instant run-off and are a leading cause of commercial water losses.

 Run-off carries silt, animal feces, pesticides, and fertilizers onto adjoining property and into waterways.
 Regional Water Quality Control Boards are cracking down on this well-documented problem.
 With underground drip systems in place, the surface becomes a catch basin for run-off, instead of a source of run-off.
 This fact can help you cost-effectively satisfy the new run-off regulations!No window spotting, fence or stucco damageReturn to Top

 By placing water directly in the soil instead of in the air, water will not end up on your windows, fence, or stucco.

 Take a look at homes that have used spray irrigation for a while.
 Sprinkler damage is one of the largest sources of repair costs at a residence.
 In fact, sprinkler damage is the most common payout for builders.

 You can stop this damage before it happens by installing a ReWater system!Return to Top

-By irrigating underground, roots grow deeper and become better able to fnd water already in the soil from natural sources and from residual irrigation.
+By irrigating underground as is required for a legal greywater irrigation system, roots grow deeper and become better able to find water already in the soil from natural sources and from residual irrigation.
 And with their roots deeper underground, trees won’t come ripping out of the ground in a windy rain storm!Return to Top